-Snaps are basically an application compiled together with its dependencies and libraries – providing a sandboxed environment for the application to run.
-These are easier and faster to install, can receive latest updates and is confined from the OS and other apps.
+Snaps are basically an application compiled together with their dependencies and libraries – providing a sandboxed environment for the application to run.
+These are easier and faster to install, can receive the latest updates and are confined from the OS and other apps.

-An application can be packaged for every Linux desktop, server, cloud or devices in the form of snap.
-For an application developer, maintaining different package formats and subsequent updates is a pain, which Canonical in the form of Snaps has tried to overcome.
+An application can be packaged for every Linux desktop, server, cloud or device in the form of snap.
+For an application developer, maintaining different package formats and subsequent updates is a pain, which Canonical has tried to overcome in the form of Snaps.
 It has worked well because more and more applications are now providing Snap packages.

 Advantages of snaps

 - Easier to create and manage for Developers: Snaps are easier to create and contain all the dependencies and libraries needed to run, which also means the application uses the latest libraries and do not face any dependencies issues.

 - Automatic Updates: Updates to a snap are delivered automatically daily, and reach out to everyone irrespective of the base OS.